OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

   <figcaption>Figure 2: CT views and 3D model of a knee joint with a tibial fracture.
 Source: Based on [2]</figcaption>
   </figure>

-For this reason, X-ray is not only cheaper and more widely available but the patient is also exposed to less ionizing radiation, which reduces the implied cancer risk compared to CT.
-For example, a chest X-ray exposes the patient to only 0.1 mSv, compared to 7 mSv for CT ([source](https://www.health.harvard.edu/cancer/radiation-risk-from-medical-imaging)).
-For comparison, in Germany, the average natural radiation exposure is 2.1 mSv per year and the limit for radiation protection personnel is 20 mSv per year ([source](https://www.admnucleartechnologies.com.au/blog/what-safe-level-radiation-exposure)).
-A CT scan should therefore only be performed if there is a clear medical indication and, if possible, an X-ray should be preferred.
+For this reason, X-ray images are not only cheaper and more widely available but the patient is also exposed to less ionizing radiation, which reduces the implied cancer risk compared to CT scan.
+For example, a chest X-ray image exposes the patient to only 0.1 mSv, compared to 7 mSv for a CT scan ([source](https://www.health.harvard.edu/cancer/radiation-risk-from-medical-imaging)).
+For comparison, in Germany, the average natural radiation exposure is 2.1 mSv per year ([source](https://www.bfs.de/EN/topics/ion/environment/natural-radiation/natural-radiation.html)) and the limit for radiation worker is 20 mSv per year ([source](https://www.admnucleartechnologies.com.au/blog/what-safe-level-radiation-exposure)).
+A CT scan should therefore only be performed if there is a clear medical indication and, if possible, an X-ray image should be preferred.

 # Method
 ## Input and Output